 Abstracts are short summaries or descriptions of the article's contents.
 Reading an abstract can be a good way to tell quickly whether or not the article is relevant to your topic.

-If you want to argue that watching lots of television contributes to a poor diet, click on the Full Text link and read the artilce!
+If you want to argue that watching lots of television contributes to a poor diet, click on the Full Text link and read the article!
 If you don't see a Full Text, either limit your search to Full Text and look for a different article, or contact a librarian for interlibrary loan options.

 So you've sorted through your results list to find an article with an abstract that looks relevant to your research, and you've read the Full Text of the article.
 But hang on!